Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Show All Answers

 The City of Derby has laws that pertain to animal issues, including barking.
-To report such a situation call 911 so an animal control officer or a Derby Police Officer can contact you to make the appropriate report.
+To report such a situation call 911 or submit an online request so an animal control officer or a Derby Police Officer can contact you to make the appropriate report.